Social film: Key elements

-Using a combination of these factors, a social film engages viewers to interact directly with the work, be it through social media functionality like comments and ranking or adding directly to the narrative itself.
+Using just one of these factors or a combination of them, a social film engages viewers to interact directly with the work.
+This can be done through usual social media functionality like comments and ranking or adding directly to the narrative itself.

 Just as with memes, social film distribution relies on the viral spread enabled by social media.
 This is based on the viral expansion loops model, in which a viewer benefits from sharing the application with friends, exponentially creating new viewers compelled to share the application.